Welcome to the mesmerising Coral Coast of Western Australia.

 5. Hiking in Kalbarri National Park

 Lace up your hiking boots and explore the rugged beauty of Kalbarri National Park.
 From dramatic coastal cliffs to winding river gorges, this park offers endless opportunities for outdoor exploration.
-After a day of hiking, relax in the comfort of BIG4 Geraldton Sunset Beach, located just a stone's throw away from Kalbarri.

 Here are some additional highlights and features of this destination: